luiseduardohdbackup/RDVKeychainAccess/README.md

 # RDVKeychainAccess

-`NSUserDefaults`-like keychain wrapper for iOS.
+`NSUserDefaults` - like keychain wrapper for iOS.

 ## Setup

-Drop the `RDVSimpleKeychainWrapper.h` and `RDVSimpleKeychainWrapper.m` into your project.
+Drop the `RDVKeychainWrapper.h` and `RDVKeychainWrapper.m` into your project.
 If you don't have ARC enabled, you will need to set a `-fobjc-arc` compiler flag on the `.m` source file.

 ## Requirements